ANNE YARDE (d.1507)

 ELEANOR YOULE (d.1574)

-Eleanor Youle was one of three daughters of Robert Youle of Worcester (c.1497-1561), a clothier, and his first wife Eleanor.
-The three shared an inheritance of £800 and various properties in Worcester and Worcestershire.
+Eleanor Youle was the daughter of Robert Youle of Worcester (c.1497-1561), a clothier, and his first wife Eleanor.
+She and her two sisters shared an inheritance of £800 and various properties in Worcester and Worcestershire.
 Eleanor married John Walsgrove alias Fleet (d.1567), a Worcester merchant.
 According to the entry for her son Thomas (d.c.1613) in the History of Parliament, he had pasture land on lease but his mother disputed his title, preventing him from claiming it until after her death.

 see JANE KYNASTON